 3. Complete the Information Form in the Portal.
 This form includes a selection of Fiction or Non-Fiction category.
 Each nomination must choose a category.
 Each book is eligible for only one category; works that straddle genres can only be considered in one of the genre categories.

 4. Upload a Letter of Nomination, as a PDF or Word file.
 Self-nominations are allowed.
 The letter must describe the quality of the publication for which he or she is being nominated and a statement verifying the nominee's eligibility.

-5. Send three non-returnable copies of the nominee's book to the following address: Hall Center for the Humanities, ATTN: Byron Caldwell Smith Award Committee, 900 Sunnyside Avenue, Lawrence, KS 66045.
+5. Send three non-returnable copies of the nominee's book via USPS to the following address: Hall Center for the Humanities, ATTN: Byron Caldwell Smith Award Committee, 900 Sunnyside Avenue, Lawrence, KS 66045.
 Mailing date should be sufficiently in advance to ensure that copies arrive prior to the deadline.
-Copies may also be dropped off at the Hall Center.

 No extraneous materials will be considered.